giofiocco/jaris/README.md

 | 2        | cwd sec               |
 | 2        | SP                    |

+The SP is 0x0000 and set otherwise when execute another process

+TODO: when multithreading redo SP -> RET and SP ?

 ### FILE struct

 | size [B] | description |